-Strong cooperation and a network of religious communities formed by the commitment of those at the WARP Summit 2014 has been integrated with a deeper understanding of the core principles and values of each scripture, bringing powerful and positive moral assets that will prevent all forms of intolerance in our society.
+Strong cooperation and a network of religious communities formed by the commitment of those at the WARP Summit 2014 has been integrated with a deeper understanding of the core principles and values of each scripture.
 Built upon this objective standard, regardless of differences in religious, ethnic, and cultural backgrounds, the resulting network is closely contributing to the leading of mediation, reconciliation consultations and other activities in times of disputes.

 Thus, within its Alliance of Religions Initiative, in remembrance of the promised agreement for the unity of religions, HWPL has promoted interfaith communication among religious leaders, who play an integral role in educating their congregations about differences in religious beliefs in a way that should not hinder the progress of establishing world peace.